SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-23-kevin-windfall.md

 *****
 <br><i>When we get to the bar, it is already swarming with activity.
 The Count had a while back declared a hiatus on the plays, citing issues with writers, which was kind of disingenuous because I'm pretty sure he wrote all of them.
 Maybe Long Winter wasn't one of his, but I could be completely sure.</i>

 <i>We made our way to the private chamber in which Straud entertained his more illustrious guests.
 It was a private viewing room with an excellent view of the stage.
 Unlike the other seats in the theatre, it was enclosed by walls and glass.
-I suspected it was enchanted somehow; from a seat in this room one would have no trouble hearing the performance, but I doubt the same permeability applied to outgoing sound.</i>
+I suspected it was enchanted somehow; from a seat in this room one would have no trouble hearing the performance, but I doubted the same permeability applied to outgoing sound.</i>

 <i>When we get there, Miriam and Hua Jia are seated at the table.
 Yet another mystery of the room was that there was always enough space at the table to seat everyone.</i>

 <i>The two women were relative newcomers, but they were quickly becoming accepted members of the coterie.
 Miriam was apparently an old friend of Straud's from when he wandered the Old World.
 And Hua Jia?
-We had supposed it was not safe to simply send her back to her homeland.</i>
+We had supposed it was not safe to simply deport her back to her homeland.</i>

 #### CEDRIC